-You may lose 5–10 pounds (2.3–4.5 kg) of weight — sometimes more — in the first week of a diet plan and then lose weight consistently after that.
-The first week is usually a loss of both body fat and water weight.
+You may lose weight more quickly in the first week of a diet plan and then lose weight at a slower but more consistent rate after that.
+The first week you typically lose a mix of both body fat and water weight.

 Unless your doctor suggests otherwise, losing 1–2 pounds per week is usually a safe amount.
 If you’re trying to lose weight faster than that, speak to your doctor about a safe level of calorie reduction.

 Aside from weight loss, a low carb diet can improve your health in a few ways, though the long-term effects are not yet known: